Transit of Venus: Future transits

 Transits usually occur in pairs, because the length of eight Earth years is almost the same as 13 years on Venus.
 This approximate conjunction is not precise enough to produce a triplet, as Venus arrives 22 hours earlier each time.
 The last transit not to be part of a pair was in 1396 (the planet passed slightly above the disc of the Sun in 1388); the next one will be in 3089.

 After 243 years the transits of Venus return.
 The 1874 transit is a member of the 243-year cycle #1.
 The 1882 transit is a member of #2.
 The 2004 transit is a member of #3, and the 2012 transit is a member of #4.
 The 2117 transit is a member of #1, and so on.
 However, the ascending node (December transits) of the orbit of Venus moves backwards after each 243 years so the transit of 2854 is the last member of series #3 instead of series #1.
 The descending node (June transits) moves forwards, so the transit of 3705 is the last member of #2.

 Over longer periods of time, new series of transits will start and old series will end.
-Unlike the saros series for lunar eclipses, it is possible for a transit series to restart after a hiatus.
+Unlike the saros series for solar and lunar eclipses, it is possible for a transit series to restart after a hiatus.
 The transit series also vary much more in length than the saros series.

 Grazing and simultaneous transits

 Sometimes Venus only grazes the Sun during a transit.
 In this case it is possible that in some areas of the Earth a full transit can be seen while in other regions there is only a partial transit (no second or third contact).
 The last transit of this type was on 6 December 1631, and the next such transit will occur on 13 December 2611.
 It is also possible that a transit of Venus can be seen in some parts of the world as a partial transit, while in others Venus misses the Sun.
 Such a transit last occurred on 19 November 541 BC, and the next transit of this type will occur on 14 December 2854.
 These effects are due to parallax, since the size of the Earth affords different points of view with slightly different lines of sight to Venus and the Sun.
 It can be demonstrated by closing an eye and holding a finger in front of a smaller more distant object; when the viewer opens the other eye and closes the first, the finger will no longer be in front of the object.

 The simultaneous occurrence of transits of Mercury and Venus does occur, but extremely infrequently.
-Such an event last occurred on 22 September 373,173 BC and will next occur on 26 July 69,163, and again on 27–28 March 224,508.
+Such an event will next occur on 26 July 69,163, and again on 27–28 March 224,508.
 The simultaneous occurrence of a solar eclipse and a transit of Venus is currently possible, but very rare.
 The next solar eclipse occurring during a transit of Venus will be on 5 April 15,232.